Theoretical guarantees for stochastic gradient sampling methods via Gaussian convolution inequalities: Introduction

 where $\gamma>0$ is a friction coefficient.
 Under weak assumptions, the unique invariant measure of the process $\{X_t,V_t\}_{t\geq 0}$ is of the form

 Hence, marginally in $x$, one recovers the target measure of interest.

-Kinetic Langevin dynamics forms the basis for many modern sampling methods \cite{brunger1984stochastic,leimkuhler2013rational,SGHMC} and often outperforms the overdamped diffusion \eqref{eq:ovld} in terms of convergence rate (see \cite{lu2022explicit}).
+Kinetic Langevin dynamics forms the basis for many modern sampling methods \cite{brunger1984stochastic,leimkuhler2013rational,SGHMC} and often outperforms the overdamped diffusion \eqref{eq:ovld} in terms of convergence rate (see \cite{lu2022explicit,lu2026sharp}).
 As with overdamped Langevin, practical implementations discretise time, introducing asymptotic bias \cite{cheng2018underdamped,dalalyan2020sampling}; this is frequently ignored or corrected by Metropolization \cite{monmarche2021high}.
 Suitable discretisations of the kinetic dynamics can also yield smaller asymptotic bias than standard overdamped schemes, with more favourable dependence on key parameters \cite{cheng2018underdamped,dalalyan2020sampling,monmarche2021high,leimkuhler2023contractiona}.
 Due to the improved convergence rate in combination with computationally cheap integrators with reduced asymptotic bias we focus on gradient-based Monte Carlo methods based on \eqref{eq:kinetic_langevin}.

-The aim of this paper is to characterise the additional bias induced by stochastic gradients in Wasserstein distance, establishing for the first time explicit $\mathcal{O}(h)$ bounds for a stochastic-gradient MCMC algorithm, namely stochastic gradient kinetic Langevin dynamics (sometimes also refered to as a variant of stochastic gradient Hamiltonian Monte Carlo \cite{SGHMC}).
+The aim of this paper is to characterise the additional bias induced by stochastic gradients in Wasserstein distance, establishing the first explicit $\mathcal{O}(h)$ bounds on the invariant measure, in Wasserstein distance, for a stochastic-gradient MCMC algorithm, namely stochastic gradient kinetic Langevin dynamics (sometimes also referred to as a variant of stochastic gradient Hamiltonian Monte Carlo \cite{SGHMC}).

-We next recall the unadjusted Langevin algorithm (refered to as ULA and a Euler-Maruyama discretization of \eqref{eq:ovld}), introduce the UBU integrator for \eqref{eq:kinetic_langevin} \cite{alamo2016technique,sanz2021wasserstein,skeel2002impulse}, and describe their stochastic-gradient counterparts, including SGLD \cite{welling2011bayesian}.
+We next recall the unadjusted Langevin algorithm (referred to as ULA and a Euler-Maruyama discretization of \eqref{eq:ovld}), introduce the UBU integrator for \eqref{eq:kinetic_langevin} \cite{alamo2016technique,sanz2021wasserstein,skeel2002impulse}, and describe their stochastic-gradient counterparts, including SGLD \cite{welling2011bayesian}.
 We also summarise the standard assumptions used to obtain quantitative Wasserstein guarantees, which will be used throughout.